 BYRON BAY HISTORY

-From here, these settlers pioneered the uniqueness of Byron Bay, including respect for and consultation with the local Indigenous people, which continues today.
+From here, these settlers pioneered the uniqueness of Byron Bay, including the respect for and consultation with the local Indigenous people, which continues today.

 This busy beach is home to the iconic Byron Bay Surf Lifesaving Club, one of the oldest clubs in Australia and the proud home of the lifeguards who patrol the beach in the summer months.

-THINGS TO DO AT TOWN CENTRE
+THINGS TO DO IN THE BYRON BAY TOWN CENTRE

 Movies, massage, yoga and a vibrant art and craft scene are just some of the added extras in the bustling, energetic and diverse town of Byron Bay.

-Main Beach is alive with entertainment.
 Often the site of live music, buskers, fire dancers, bongo drummers and more, the banks of Main Beach showcase the diverse alternative culture that Byron Bay has become famous for.